nicoleYak/MySQL-Project-IG_Data/README.md

 4 - What is the user retention rate?
 (Based on posting photos).
 Using Cohort Analysis, calculating the percentage of users who are still active after a certain period of time (1 month, 3 months).

-5 - Who is the most followed user?
-Identifying the users with the highest number of followers.

-6 - Which hashtags are the most effective for driving engagement?
+5 - Which hashtags are the most effective for driving engagement?
 I need a list of hashtags ordered by the total engagement they generated.